Why is my tree thin grass

 How can I fix thin grass around my tree?

-To fix thin grass around a tree, you can try trimming the tree's canopy to allow more sunlight to reach the lawn, or consider planting shade-tolerant ground cover plants instead of grass.
+To fix thin grass around a tree, try aerating the soil, applying a thin layer of compost, and overseeding with a shade-tolerant grass variety.
+You may also need to prune the tree's canopy to allow more sunlight to reach the grass.

 When should I call a professional for help with my tree and lawn?

-If the tree is very large or the grass issues are severe, it's best to call a professional arborist or landscaper.
-They can assess the situation and provide the best solutions, whether that's tree pruning, lawn renovation, or other specialized treatments.
+If the tree is large, the roots are extensive, or the lawn issues persist despite your efforts, it's best to call a professional arborist or landscaper.
+They can assess the situation and provide the best long-term solution.

 Connect with certified professionals in your area